romhackraces/baserom/README.md

 ### Credits

-It is good practice to keep track of all resources used in your hacks if you can help it, see the included [CREDITS.txt](CREDITS.txt) file for information about the resources included out-of-the-box or visit the [wiki page](https://github.com/ampersam-smw/rhr-baserom/wiki/Resources-Used-in-the-Baserom).
+It is good practice to keep track of all resources used in your hacks if you can help it, see the included [CREDITS.txt](CREDITS.txt) file for a list of all resources included in the baserom visit the [wiki page](https://github.com/ampersam-smw/rhr-baserom/wiki/Resources-Used-in-the-Baserom).

 ### Contributing